stefwalter/blog/content/cockpit/cockpit-0.100.md

 ### SELinux Troubleshooting

-Cockpit can help you troubleshoot [SELinux](http://stopdisablingselinux.com/) problems, and show you fixes for repairing the various issues.
-This is pretty amazing for system admins who really would rather be secure, but keep bumping into operations that SELinux is blocking.
+Cockpit can now help you troubleshoot [SELinux](http://stopdisablingselinux.com/) problems, and show you fixes for repairing the various issues.
+This is pretty amazing for system admins who really would rather be secure, but keep bumping into stuff that SELinux is blocking.
 There's more to come on both SELinux and troubleshooting in the future.
 Take a look at what landed in this release:

 <iframe width="960" height="720" src="https://www.youtube.com/embed/eBGK6qSmnng?rel=0" frameborder="0" allowfullscreen></iframe>